sajagana/WIKI_page_test_repo/CCNA Notes - May 16.md

 5. **Test Connectivity**:
    Ensure there is connectivity between the devices in the OSPF network by using ping or traceroute between different networks.

-By following these steps, you should be able to configure and verify Single-Area OSPF on a Cisco device.
-Remember that OSPF relies on IP connectivity; if there are issues with the OSPF configuration, first check the underlying IP connectivity, subnet masks, and interface statuses.

 ------------

-Configure and verify and Verify EtherChannel on a Cisco device?

-Configuring EtherChannel on a Cisco device involves bundling several physical Ethernet links to form a single logical link for increased bandwidth and redundancy.
-This is also known as a port channel or Link Aggregation.
-Here's how to configure and verify EtherChannel on a Cisco switch:

 ### Configure EtherChannel